twistlock/sa-hunter/README.md

         {
             "name": "node name",
             "serviceaccounts": [
-                "list of SAs",
-                "hosted on this node",
+                "list of SAs hosted on this node", "format is namespace:name",
-                "format is namespace:name"
             ]
         },
         {